Evfidiw/MoBA/README.md

 ````
 @inproceedings{xie2024moba,
-  title={MoBA: Mixture of Bidirectional Adapter for Multi-modal Sarcasm Detection},
+  title={MoBA: Mixture of Bi-directional Adapter for Multi-modal Sarcasm Detection},
   author={Xie, Yifeng and Zhu, Zhihong and Chen, Xin and Chen, Zhanpeng and Huang, Zhiqi},
   booktitle={Proc. of ACM MM},
   year={2024}